michalorman/json-prettyprint/README.md

 # JSON PrettyPrint

+The only reason for creating this gem was to provide me some tool that will allow me formatting and highlighting JSON API responses fetched using `curl` command.

 The **JSON PrettyPrint** is a simple tool that let you format any json output (like one received from some API using `curl`).
 It will format the JSON response and apply syntax highlighting.